rafacelos/Universe-SPA/README.md

 ## 💻 Project

  The project is a interactive single page application.
 It can travel through content, using routes with javascript.
-This was a great exercise to practice how to build routes, classes and modelus, in javascript.
+This was a great exercise to practice how to build routes, classes and modules, in javascript.

 ## :memo: License